 The idea behind how to play is easy.
 Your preschooler will match and move the number to the corresponding amount of straws.

 There is SO MUCH MORE to this activity.

 - Left to Right Progression – prepares for reading and writing

 - Number Recognition – identifying the number by name

 - Understanding a number name and its matching quantity.

 Did You Know?

-By Kindergarten, children will be asked to understand the relationship between numbers and quantities; connect counting to cardinality.
+By Kindergarten, children using the Common Core will understand the relationship between numbers and quantities; connect counting to cardinality.

 Your preschooler is ready for this!
 Practice it now with this number and counting game.

 RELATED: Love mazes?
 Check out this sticker maze.